20 Awesome Ice Breaker Games For Work

-As the title suggests, people playing this game have to introduce themselves by stating two truths and one lie about themselves.
+As the title suggests, people playing this game must introduce themselves by stating two truths and one lie about themselves.

-The game is for the others to recognise which one is the lie and which the truths.
+The game is for the others to recognize which one is the lie and which the truths.

 Like the bingo game, where you strike off numbers and win, this one is similar.
 The difference is that instead of numbers, you have to write down characteristics, personalities, facts, etc. Here are some examples-

-Print these out in a card and hand them out to the number of people who will participate in the game.
+Print these out in a card and hand them out to the number of people participating in the game.

 As soon as somebody’s card gets filled out, they have to call out Bingo.